abhishek-pes/password-manager-in-secured-c/README.md

 # password-manager-in-secured-c
 This is a simple c project created for the course on secure programming with c

+how to run it : gcc screens.c utilities.c client.c

 ## added basic login and registring
 --> user can now register and the password will be encrypted(hbj encryption) and stored in the csv file